-"Hey," he replies in a hoarse voice, immediately continuing: "I have a transfer, but before I even get on I wanna tell you somebody threw a bag a crap at me and so I smell really bad.
+"Hey," the man replies in a hoarse voice, immediately continuing: "I have a transfer, but before I even get on I wanna tell you somebody threw a bag a crap at me and so I smell really bad.
 Can I still ride your bus to Urban Rest Stop and take a shower?"

-"That's all right with with me," I said.
+"That's all right with me," I said.

-After we loaded him up on the lift, I wheeled him back to the wheelchair spot myself, to expedite things and help maneuver with his awkward leg cast, but also to let him know he wasn't going to be ostracized or hated on during this ride.
-Sometimes when you do someone a difficult favor, it's tempting to take the opportunity to rub in just how arduous the favor really is; but we're not going to do that today.
-I'm not expecting anyone else on this bus to be nice to the guy, but I don't much care what the job-possessing, home-owning commuters think of his being on the bus; this is a public service vehicle.
+After we loaded him up on the lift, I wheeled him back to the wheelchair spot myself, to expedite things and help maneuver his awkward leg cast, but also to let him know he wasn't going to be ostracized or hated on during this ride.
+Sometimes when you do someone a difficult favor, it's tempting to take the opportunity to rub in just how arduous the favor really is; we're not going to do that today.
+I'm not expecting anyone else on this bus to be nice to the guy, but I don't much care what the job-possessing, home-owning commuters think of his being on the bus.
+This is a public service vehicle.
 I do my best to make him feel included.

 "So tell me again, what happened?"

 "Well, I'm out there panhandling, on the side of the street there, when all of a sudden this brand-new beamer comes driving by and the guy throws a bag of crap at me.
 And the bag splatters everywhere, and he just drives off."

 I look back at him.
 The feces fester in his uncombed hair, his tattered t-shirt and the wheelchair apparatuses.
 The lion's share of it is spewed across his wool blanket, which covers his midsection and leg.